Block thresholding for wavelet-based estimation of function derivatives from a heteroscedastic multichannel convolution model: Introduction

 where $\widetilde{Y}(t)=(1/n)\sum_{v=1}^nY_v(t)$, and $\widetilde{W}(t)=(1/n^{1/2})\sum_{v=1}^nW_v(t)$ is standard Brownian motion.
 In such a case, \eqref{sous2} becomes the standard deconvolution which attracted attention of a number of researchers spanning a wide range of fields including signal processing and statistics.
 For instance, wavelet-based estimators of $f$ have been constructed and their asymptotic performance investigated in a number of papers, see e.g. \cite{Donoho95,cavalier08,cavalier6,cavalier02,chesneau13,raimondo2}.
 When $g_1,\ldots,g_n$ are not necessarily equal, estimators of $f$ and their minimax rates under the mean integrated squared error (MISE) over Besov balls were proposed in \cite{candi,penskyy,penskyyy,penskyyyy}.
 These authors develop wavelet thresholding estimators (hard thresholding in \cite{candi,penskyyyy} and block thresholding in \cite{penskyy,penskyyy}) under various assumptions on $g_1,\ldots,g_n$ (typically, ordinary smooth and super-smooth case, or boxcar blurring functions).

 Estimating the derivative of a function on the basis of noisy and blurred observations is of paramount importance in many fields such as signal processing, control or mathematical physics.
 For instance detecting the singularities of $f$ or characterizing its concavity or convexity properties is a longstanding problem in signal processing.
-The estimation of the derivatives from noisy solutions of ordinary or partial differential equations is typical in many areas of mathematical physics such as astronomy.
+The estimation of the derivatives from noisy solutions of ordinary or partial differential equations is typical in many areas of mathematical physics such as astronomy or fluid dynamics.
+In the case where $d=0$, several examples of recovering initial/boundary conditions from observations of a noisy and blurred solution of a PDE (\textit{e.g.}, parabolic, hyperbolic or elliptic PDE) are given in \cite{penskyy}.
+For higher-order derivatives (typically $d=1$ or $d=2$), there are also physical applications where such a model occurs.
+We mention for instance frequency self-deconvolution encountered in the field of chemometrics.
+In this context, the first and the second derivatives can be used to detect important information or features in the raw spectra; see e.g. \cite{Mbaideen11}).
+The wavelet estimator developed in the paper could be an interesting alternative to commonly used methods in this area.

 The derivatives estimation have already been investigated from several standard nonparametric models.
-If we only restrict the review to wavelet methods, we refer to \cite{chesneauder} for model \eqref{sous2} and to \cite{prakasa2,chaubey1,chaubey2} for density estimation problems.
+If we only restrict the review to wavelet methods, we refer to \cite{cai02,chesneauder} for model \eqref{sous2} and to \cite{prakasa2,chaubey1,chaubey2} for density estimation problems.